benshimonz/V1/README.md

 ## Starting a pattern with a quantifier

 A pattern may start with a quantifier.
-Any brach of such quantifier must start with an entity (red / blue / yellow).
+Any branch of such quantifier must start with an entity (red / blue / yellow).

 Here is another way to represent Q26: